The Liar in Your Life

 Dr. Robert Feldman: We lie because it works.
 And it works because other people want to hear lies about themselves—that they’re looking good or that we agree with them.
 In some cases, we lie because it gives us an advantage over others—we lie in order to sell things, for instance, or to convince people of what we want them to believe.
 There are a lot of reasons, but the bottom line is that lying is a social tactic that we use to get what we want.
 It’s an effective means of organizing our social interactions.

-Have humans evolved as liars because some lying is actually necessary for survival?
+Have humans evolved as liars because some lying is necessary for survival?

 Though we certainly learn to lie as we grow up, lying also has evolutionary roots.
 You can look throughout the non-human animal kingdom and see that animals lie in simple ways, like through camouflage.
 They also lie in more intricate ways: A firefly emits a signal to attract fireflies and other species, and the one that’s attracted is eaten in the end!
 Animals with more sophisticated cognitive levels, like chimps and apes, use all sorts of deception.
 It’s an effective means for survival.

-If lying gives us a social advantage, what's so great about telling the truth all the time?
+If lying gives us a social advantage, what’s so great about telling the truth?

 Apart from the moral question that I won’t get into, lying as a tactic often backfires.
 If a relationship begins with a lie—and my research has shown that people lie, on average, three times within the first 10 minutes of getting to know each other— the connection is built on falsehood.
 From there, the lies can snowball, leading to larger and larger lies.
 Dishonesty leads to a kind of inauthenticity—and I think most of us want more authentic relationships.
 We want to be honest with others, and we want to know where we stand with them.
 If we’re constantly being lied to, we have a false impression of what the relationship is all about.
 And in some ways, we never really understand who we are as people, because we get social feedback from others about what our capabilities are—”You’re doing a great job!”
 It’s not necessarily true, so we can never really assess ourselves accurately.